-WHEREAS, the Company is party to (i) a Governance Agreement, dated as of April 23, 2013 (as amended from time to time, the "Existing Governance Agreement"), providing for the composition of the Board of Directors of the Company (the "Board" and, each member thereof, a "Director") and certain other matters, among the Company, the BC Investor, SLP III Investment Holding S.à r.l. and Silver Lake Group, L.L.C. (together, the "Silver Lake Investor") and David McGlade, McGlade Investments II LLC, Article 4 Family Trust U/T David McGlade 2009 GRAT and David P. McGlade Declaration of Trust (collectively, the "McGlade Shareholder") and (ii) three shareholders agreements, consisting of (a) a management shareholders agreement, effective as of February 4, 2008 (as amended and collectively with the individual side letters thereto, including the McGlade Letter Agreement, the "Management Shareholders Agreement"), among the Company and certain shareholders and members of management, (b) a shareholders agreement, dated as of February 4, 2008 (as amended from time to time, the "Sponsors Shareholders Agreement"), among the Company, the BC Investor and (c) a shareholders agreement, dated as of February 4, 2008 (as amended from time to time, together with the Management Shareholders Agreement and the Sponsors Shareholders Agreement, the "Existing Shareholders Agreements"), among the Company, the BC Investor, the Silver Lake Investor and two additional equity investors;
+WHEREAS, the Company is party to (i) a Governance Agreement, dated as of April 23, 2013 (as amended from time to time, the "Existing Governance Agreement"), providing for the composition of the Board of Directors of the Company (the "Board" and, each member thereof, a "Director") and certain other matters, among the Company, the BC Investor, SLP III Investment Holding S.à r.l. and Silver Lake Group, L.L.C. (together, the "Silver Lake Investor") and David McGlade, McGlade Investments II LLC, Article 4 Family Trust U/T David McGlade 2009 GRAT and David P. McGlade Declaration of Trust (collectively, the "McGlade Shareholder") and (ii) three shareholders agreements, consisting of (a) a management shareholders agreement, effective as of February 4, 2008 (as amended and collectively with the individual side letters thereto, including the McGlade Letter Agreement, the "Management Shareholders Agreement"), among the Company and certain shareholders and members of management, (b) a shareholders agreement, dated as of February 4, 2008 (as amended from time to time, the "Sponsors Shareholders Agreement"), among the Company, the BC Investor and the Silver Lake Investor and (c) a shareholders agreement, dated as of February 4, 2008 (as amended from time to time, the "Sponsors Shareholders Agreement"), among the Company, the BC Investor and the Silver Lake Investor and the Silver Lake Investor, the Silver Lake Investor and the Silver Shareholders Agreement and the Sponsors Shareholders Agreement, the "Existing Shareholders Agreements"), among the Company, the BC Investor, the Silver Lake Investor and two additional equity investors;